AlexandraStrang/VHR_guano/Point_process/README.md

 The scripts for completing analysis in Strang et al. (in prep).

 Inlabru model analyses:
-- `Inlabru_test.R`: This script contains the R code to run the Poisson GLM.
+- `Inlabru_mesh.R`: This script contains the R code used to construst the 2D triangulated mesh.
 - `Inlabru_candidates.R`: This script contains the R code to run 8 candidate models.
-- `Inlabru_mesh.R`: This script contains the R code used to construst the 2D triangulated mesh.
+- - `Inlabru_test.R`: This script contains the R code to run the Poisson GLM.

 Old:
 - `LGCP_Nesi.R`: This script contains the R code currently being developed and run on NeSI - 20250910.